natfoam/lib/README.md

 - [list-fn](list-fn) is a lazy-list as an alternative to the standard Rust iterator.
 - [bit-list](bit-list) is an LSB-first list of bits.
 - [sha2-compress](sha2-compress) is an SHA2 compress function.
 - [publish-ws](publish-ws) is a tool for publishing all workspace packages.
+- [u144](u144) is an unsigned integer 144 bits.
+For example, to store 137 bits blocks 😄

 ## Conventions